- School Home

 Social Studies Teacher generated units include map studies, American history, cultural studies and community relationships.

-Science Teacher generated units include studies in life cycles, seasons and climate change and human body systems.
+Science Teacher generated units include studies in life cycles, seasons and climate change and human body systems, earth science and dinosaurs.

 Physical Education P.E. studies include how to play group games, skill building in throwing and catching, running, skipping, hopping, rhythm and dance, balance and motion.